-S-enantiomers of 19-HETE significantly prevented the Ang II-mediated induction of mRNA expression of these enzymes to nearly control levels, whereas the mRNA expression of 15-LOX was decreased to control level solely by the S enantiomer (Fig. 10, A and B).
-Furthermore, H9c2 cells were used to confirm the results obtained from RL-14 cells and the data showed that Ang II significantly increased the mRNA expression level of 5-LOX, 12-LOX, 15-LOX, and COX-2 by approximately 150%, 83%, 100%, and 81%, respectively, compared with control group (Fig. 10, A and B).
+In order to investigate whether 19(R)-HETE and 19(S)-HETE have the capacity to prevent Ang II-mediated induction of LOXs, COX-2 and pro-inflammatory cytokines, mRNA expression of these markers was determined using real-time PCR.
+The results showed that treatment of RL-14 cells with 10 μM Ang II for 24 h significantly increased the mRNA expression level of 5-LOX, 12-LOX, 15-LOX and COX-2 by approximately 93%, 60%, 100% and 114%, respectively, compared to control group (Figure 10A and B).
+Interestingly, R and S enantiomers of 19-HETE significantly prevented the Ang II-mediated induction of mRNA expression of these enzymes to nearly control levels while the mRNA expression of 15-LOX was solely decreased to control level by the S enantiomer (Figure 10A and B).
+Furthermore, H9c2 cells were used to confirm the results obtained from RL-14 cells and the data showed that Ang II significantly increased the mRNA expression level of 5-LOX, 12-LOX, 15-LOX and COX-2 by approximately 150%, 83%, 100% and 81%, respectively, compared to control group (Figure 10A and B).
 On the other hand, treatment of H9c2 with 19(R)-HETE and 19(S)-HETE completely prevented the Ang II-mediated induction of LOXs and COX-2 at the mRNA expression level.

-Treatment of RL-14 cells with 10 μ M Ang II for 24 hours significantly increased the gene expression of both IL-6 and IL-8 by approximately 98% and 76%, respectively, compared with control group (Fig. 10C).
+Treatment of RL-14 cells with 10 μM Ang II for 24 h significantly increased the gene expression of both IL-6 and IL-8 by approximately 98% and 76%, respectively, compared to control group (Figure 10C).
 On the other hand, R and S enantiomers reduced the Ang II-mediated induction of these two genes.
-19(R)-HETE was able to partially decrease the mRNA expression level of IL-6 and IL-8 by approximately 47% and 39%, respectively, compared with Ang II-treated group.
+19(R)-HETE was able to partially decrease the mRNA expression level of IL-6 and IL-8 by approximately 47% and 39%, respectively, compared to Ang II-treated group.
 Interestingly, 19(S)-HETE reduced mRNA expression of IL-6 and IL-8 to nearly control level.
 To further confirm our results, H9c2 cells were used to represent another species.
-The results show that both enantiomers were able to decrease the Ang II-mediated induction of IL-6 and IL-8 gene expression to almost control levels (Fig. 10C).
+The results showed that both enantiomers were able to decrease the Ang II-mediated induction of IL-6 and IL-8 gene expression to almost control levels (Figure 10C).